BangNguyen1992/react-store-management/README.md

 #### Your order will be save to the browser, so next time visit the store, just log in and you can see it again

 ![Order](./src/images/Order.png)

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+This project was origin based on [React for Beginners](https://reactforbeginners.com/) of WesBos